Solar Low Energy X-ray Spectrometer on board Aditya-L1: Ground Calibration and In-flight Performance: Summary

 \subsection{Code and Data}

 The data that support the findings of this article are available under specific access conditions.
 On board performance verification (PV) phase data (from January to June 2024) are not publicly released but can be provided upon request to the corresponding author.
 Data acquired after the PV phase, from July 2024 onwards, are publicly accessible through the Pradan portal (\url{https://pradan1.issdc.gov.in/al1}).
+The \texttt{SoLEXS\_Tools} package, which contains all ncessary calibration database and analysis software, is also available for download from this portal.
+Access to the portal requires user registration.
 Ground calibration datasets are similarly available upon request.
-All necessary calibration databases and analysis software are included in the \texttt{SoLEXS\_Tools} package, which is freely downloadable from the Pradan website (\url{https://pradan1.issdc.gov.in/al1/protected/downloadFile/solexs/solexs_tools-1.1.tar.gz}).